CMakePP/CMakePPLang/docs/source/features/objects.rst

 - ``_cpp_object_copy``
 - ``_cpp_object_serialize``

-Currently, these functions cannot be overridden in user defined classes.
+Currently, these functions cannot be overridden in user-defined classes.

 ..
 TODO add when object methods can be overridden
 ..
 The implementations of these functionalities within the object class are what